-Members of the EJ Expert Group, representatives at the tribal listening session, and interviewees expressed the importance of recognizing that Traditional Knowledge is Best Available Science, based on thousands of years of observation and application.
+Members of the environmental justice expert group, representatives at the tribal listening session, and interviewees expressed the importance of recognizing that Traditional Knowledge is best available science, based on thousands of years of observation and application, working parallel to the scientific method.
 They stressed that it is Traditional Knowledge that fostered the biodiversity that is enjoyed, celebrated, and valued by many Bay-Delta communities today.